tjmahr/Psych711/readings/reading_12.md

 **Take-home message: Structural Equation Modeling is not a data analysis technique that can easily handle interactions.**

+**Always check and interpret the parameter estimates, especially for final exam.**

 > Read chapter 12 of Kline's book and be prepared to answer the questions below.
 Please also do the data analysis exercise described in steps 14, 15, and 16.